Updated: November 19, 2021

 “Client Data” means all data, including Personal Data, supplied by the Client to the Supplier.

-“Data Protection Laws and Regulations” means the Data Protection Act 1998, the GDPR and any subsequent UK data protection legislation.
+“Data Protection Laws and Regulations” means the Data Protection Act 2018, the GDPR (including the GDPR as transposed into UK law pursuant to the European Union (Withdrawal) Act 2018) and any subsequent UK data protection legislation.

 “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).